Missing School Because of Asthma

 It didn't matter if I sent a note to school that my son was sick and that we were at home using the nebulizer because he needed breathing treatments every four hours.
 The principal wanted my son at school and in class.
 So, the asthma specialist would have to write a letter to the principal saying that my son had severe asthma, and even with close monitoring and treatment, he may always exceed the "missed school days allowance."

 One year in junior high, my son was struggling all winter and couldn't seem to get his peak flow meter into his green zone.
 His lungs just weren't happy, and then he caught pneumonia (again) and ended up in the hospital (again.)
 After each hospitalization, the asthma doctor would tell me to keep our son home from school for a week to rest and recover.
 Even after a week of resting, he wasn't getting better and was still struggling to get into the green zone of his peak flow meter.

 Missing more than a few days of school

 My son tried going back to school, but he just didn't feel well.
 The asthma doc said, "There's no way he's going to recover when he's in a junior high surrounded by 1200 students, so I think you should take your son out of school for a month."

 I looked at him in shock because that sounded drastic.
 But - it made sense.
-If you have ever helped in your kid's classrooms, you have probably seen how kids don't have the best handwashing habits - especially after picking their nose, wiping their nose on their sleeve, and sneezing into their hand.
+If you have ever helped in your kid's classrooms, you have probably seen how kids don't have the best handwashing habits - especially after picking their noses, wiping their noses on their sleeves, and sneezing into their hands.